expressjs/session/README.md

 `undefined` if the session was not found (and there was no error).
 A special case is made when `error.code === 'ENOENT'` to act like `callback(null, null)`.

+The request is passed into the `req` argument only if the session's options have `passReqToStore` set to `true`.
+A store wishing to operate in either mode should check whether the second argument is a function or an object.

 ### store.set(sid, session, [req], callback)

 **Required**